-The instruments for the data collection were adapted standardised Scale developed by Kumar, Kemmler and Holman [46] Creativity Styles Questionnaire-Revised (CSQ-R) with a reliability coefficient of .74.
-The reliability coefficient for the tests were English Language (.74), Mathematics (.77), with a composite coefficient of .76, which lies within the normal range [47].
+The instruments for the data collection were adapted standardised Scale developed by Kumar, Kemmler and Holman [44]Creativity Styles Questionnaire-Revised (CSQ-R) with a reliability coefficient of .74.
+The reliability coefficient for the tests were English Language (.74), Mathematics (.77), with a composite coefficient of .76, which lies within the normal range [45].
 The test items were 40 each for a subject and were considered standardized because they were developed, reviewed and validated by a team of experts in the various subject areas.
 The activity time for the test was 30 minutes each for a subject.
-The data collected were analysed using inferential statistical tools such as Pearson Product-Moment Correlation and Independent Samples t-test.
+The data collected were analysed using inferential statistical tools such as Pearson Product-Moment Correlation and Andrews F. Hayes Processing.